CloudCannon/alto-eleventy-template/src/pages/index.md

 draft: false
 tags: page
 ---
-Alto is a minimal and modern Hugo theme for static documentation sites, created by and optimized for <a target="_blank" rel="noopener" href="https://cloudcannon.com">CloudCannon</a>.
+{% diffcode, "js" "asdfasda" %}Alto is a minimal and modern Hugo theme for static documentation sites, created by and optimized for <a target="_blank" rel="noopener" href="https://cloudcannon.com">CloudCannon</a>.

 Designed initially for open-source software, Alto has many built-in features to aid both site users and documentation writers: